hasancse91/weather-app-android-mvvm/README.md

 ### Disclaimer
 There are some other ways of implementation of `MVVM`.
 We find most of the MVVM tutorials are covered with `Rx` and `Dagger`.
 But it's not mandatory to use `Rx` or `Dagger` in MVVM.
 Even without using `LiveData` you can implement MVVM architecture.
 The main difference between MVP and MVVM is: `Presenter` is not `Life Cycle` aware.
 On the otherhand `ViewModel` is `Life Cycle` aware.

 For simplicity, I've ignored reactive programming concept (Rx) and `dependency injection` in this project.
-I will create another repository of `MVVM` with dependency injection `Dagger 2` and another repository with `Rx`.
+I have created another [repository of `MVVM` with dependency injection `Dagger 2`](https://github.com/hasancse91/weather-app-android-mvvm-dagger).
+In future I will create another repository with `Rx`.